 Attendance & Punctuality at St Paul’s Primary School

-To help you understand what we do to raise attendance and punctuality, I have enclosed some information for you to read.
-It shows what is expected of you as a parent and what to expect us to do if your child is absent, late for school or is picked up late.
+To help you understand what we do to raise attendance and punctuality, the following information explains what is expected of you as a parent if your child is absent, late for school or is picked up late.
 We have also included some facts about how absence can affect your child’s attendance.
+I hope that this information helps you to understand why your child should be in school by 8.55am each day and attend for as many days as possible each year.

 If your child is absent

-The school has been working hard to ensure that all children’s attendance is over 95%.
-The school’s effectiveness is measured on the attendance of all its pupils and cannot be judged as an outstanding school with attendance lower than the national average (over 96%).
+The school works hard to ensure that all children’s attendance is over 96%.
 We know that children are genuinely unwell however there are times when excessive absence or absence which suggest a recurring pattern will flag as a concern.
 We hope that by making you aware of your child’s attendance and our school target, we can work with you to ensure outstanding attendance.
+To help you understand more clearly, we categorise attendance in the following ways:

 100% Attendance is outstanding

-Green zone - 95% or more Attendance is very good, above school target and at national expectations
+Green zone - 96% or moreAttendance is very good, above school target and at national expectations

 Please contact the school if you know your child is not going to come to school.
 You can do this by: